top of page

 Day 1: Arrive Pittsburgh

 Arrive Pittsburgh and do a little sightseeing.
-We’ll shuttle guests to lively Station Square where you can ride the famous Inclines to enjoy panoramic views of the ‘Burgh, or explore the famous 3 Rivers by taking a tour on the Gateway Clipper.
-Grab some dinner while at Station Square or walk across one of Pitt’s many bridges to explore the jumping downtown area which also has an abundance of sightseeing and dining options.
+From lively Station Square, you can ride the famous Inclines to enjoy panoramic views of the ‘Burgh, or explore the famous 3 Rivers by taking a tour on the Gateway Clipper.
+Grab some dinner before making your way back to the hotel for tour orientation.

 Day 2: Pittsburgh to Connellsville

-Today’s ride is packed with adventure!
-In 18 miles we reach Ohiopyle State Park where we encourage you to take time to explore, by bike and by foot, the many paths that showcase the beautiful Youghiogheny river.
-There is also the option to visit the famous Frank Lloyd Wright Fallingwater house ($35).
-Continuing on we stop in Confluence for a picnic lunch as we make our way to Meyersdale, but not before crossing the Salisbury Viaduct which is over 100’ high and 2,300’ long making for one exciting ride!
-Our overnight in Meyersdale is at the super kitschy and haunted Morguen Toole Factory, where we’ll treat you to a fun pizza social and the group can share experiences on biking and other adventures.
+In 18 miles we reach Ohiopyle State Park where we encourage you to take time to explore this unique PA State Park, by bike and by foot, the many paths that showcase the beautiful Youghiogheny river.
+We stop for a picnic lunch in Confluence then it’s on to the soaring Salisbury Viaduct which is over 100’ high and 2,300’ long making for one exciting ride!
+We continue on making our way to Garrett, where we’ll shuttle 15 minutes to our hotel in Somerset.

-Today we hit the trail for an exciting 33 miles which will take us across the Eastern Continental Divide and the Mason Dixon Line, and through the Big Savage Tunnel.
-Exiting Big Savage, plan to take a long stop to enjoy the stunning views of the Allegheny Valley below you before beginning your downhill cruise to Cumberland, which is the junction of the GAP and C&O Trails, and our overnight stay.
+Today we hit the trail for an exciting 37 miles taking us across the Eastern Continental Divide and the Mason Dixon Line, and through the famous Big Savage Tunnel.
+Exiting Big Savage, plan to take a long pause to appreciate the stunning views of the Allegheny Valley before beginning your downhill cruise to Cumberland, the junction of the GAP and C&O Trails, and our stop for the evening.

 Day 5: Cumberland to Hancock